RasmussenLab/vamb/README.md

 vamb --outdir path/to/outdir --fasta /path/to/catalogue.fna.gz --bamfiles /path/to/bam/*.bam -o C --minfasta 200000
 ```

+Note that we have found that MetaBAT2's `jgi_summarize_bam_contig_depths` program estimates BAM depths more accurate than Vamb's `parsebam` module (see below).
+If you want to use this approach instead we provide an easy to use `snakemake` workflow which will do this for you.

+## Snakemake workflow

+To make it even easier to run Vamb in the best possible way, we have created a [Snakemake](https://snakemake.readthedocs.io/en/stable/#) workflow that will run steps 2-4 above using MetaBAT2's `jgi_summarize_bam_contig_depths` program for improved counting.
+Additionally it will run [CheckM](https://ecogenomics.github.io/CheckM/) to estimate completeness and contamination of the resulting bins.
+It is included in the `workflow` folder.

 ## Invoking Vamb

 After installation with pip, Vamb will show up in your PATH variable, and you can simply run: